cristovaoeustaquio/API_Sensor_Ultrasonico_HCSR04/README.md

 | Echo | GPIO_Input | Echo Output Pin: goes to HIGH automatically once the burst is sent and will remain HIGH until the burst hits the sensor again |
 | GND | GND | Common GND |

-This API was implemented and tested in STM32 Nucleo-64 with STM32f103RB MCU.
+This API was implemented and tested in STM32 Nucleo-F103RB MCU.
 However, it is possible to use it with any other board that has 1 GPIO-Input and 1 GPIO-Output available, as listed in the table above.
 In this case, it is necessary to change the included files from the HAL library to the proper one,according to your MCU.

  - STM NUCLEO-F103RB MAnufacturer website: https://www.st.com/en/microcontrollers-microprocessors/stm32f103.html